aplteam/Meddy/Docs/ReadMe.md

 The CSS defined in the style sheet is by default compressed and injected into the resulting HTML page.
 That makes the HTML fully independent from anything, at least as long as you do not, say, embed images.

 Instead of creating a stand-alone HTML page you might want to create one that links to one or more style sheets, for example in order to create a book-like website.
-In order to make that possible you have to tell Meddy where to save the resulting HTML page, and which style sheets to use.
+In order to make that possible you have to tell Meddy which style sheets to use etc.

 This can be achieved by setting these parameters: